Guide written by:

 Pauline, Self-taught handyman, Leeds

 What dog doesn't like to get stuck into a good chew?
 None!
 That's why dog chews come in all shapes and sizes.
-From rawhide to horns, real bones to rubber chews, there's a chew out there for every puppy or dog.
-Read on to find the best dog chew for your pet.
+From rawhide to horns, real bones to rubber chews, there's a chew out there for every puppy or dog so read on to find the best dog chew for your pet.

 - Chews to avoid

 It'll come as no surprise to hear that one of your dog's favourite activities is chewing.
-At some point, you've probably come across your dog picking up things to chew in the garden (from your watering system or hose to branches) or digging their teeth into your favourite shoes...
-A great way to keep your dog busy or to help calm a teething puppy, dog chews are essential for satisfying your dog's need to chew.
+At some point, you've probably come across your dog picking up things to chew in the garden or home with everything from hoses and branches or even favourite shoes getting a nibble!
+Dog chews are therefore essential for satisfying your dog's need to chew and a great way to keep your dog busy or help calm a teething puppy.

-Chews should therefore feature in your dog's daily routine and there are many types of chew to choose from.
-Dog chews not only give your dog something to do, they'll also help to relieve frustration and prevent damage around the home.
+With many different types to choose from, chews should feature in your dog's daily routine.Not only will they give your dog something to do, they'll also help to relieve frustration and prevent damage around the home.
 However, it's important to avoid any dog chews that have been chemically treated or any containing high amounts of carbohydrates, sugar, salt or additives.
 Similarly, the material of the chew itself should be monitored to avoid tooth breakage and potential infection (antlers in particular can cause issues).

 Choosing the right chew for your dog